mjneary10/shaunagra-test/content/signup/_index.md

 +++
-metaTitle ="Shauna Gra Signup" title = "Shauna Gra Signup" description = "Members Discounts And Special Offers | Shauna Gra"
+metaTitle ="Shauna Gra Members Signup" title = "Shauna Gra Members Signup" description = "Members Discounts And Special Offers | Shauna Gra"
 +++
-You can sign up here for special offers, news, and discounts.
+Why not sign up to our members area today and get 20% off for life and many other benefits.

+{{< signup-benefits-shortcode >}}
 {{< signup-form >}}